- Fair Housing /

 Our agency offers two different free options for resolution and one fee-based option (Facilitation Services).

 A trained mediator, experienced in handling similar cases, meets with the participants in a confidential, safe, neutral location.
 The mediator uses specialized skills to guide the discussion between the participants so that they can express their positions and consider their options, including settlement if desired.
 The mediator does not act as an advocate and does not impose solutions.
 The discussions in the mediation are confidential and cannot be used against a participant in another arena such as court.
 If a settlement is reached, the parties have the option to decide whether to put their agreement in writing and whether it will be confidential.
-Participants in Project Sentinel mediations are able to resolve their dispute in 85% of the mediations held. (insert picture of mediation)
+Participants in Project Sentinel mediations are able to resolve their dispute in 85% of the mediations held.

 In a conciliation, a trained case manager contacts all the participants in the dispute by telephone to discuss their options.
 If the participants wish, the case manager will then exchange settlement proposals between them so that they can consider whether to accept.
-If agreement is reached, and if the participants desire it, the case manager will help them document the final agreement. (insert picture of conciliation)
+If agreement is reached, and if the participants desire it, the case manager will help them document the final agreement.

 Project Sentinel offers facilitation services as an additional dispute resolution alternative.

 In a facilitated process, a specially trained facilitator conducts structured discussions among large groups of participants in a meeting format.
 The facilitator helps craft a productive agenda.
-The facilitator then guides the actual discussions, with the help of other facilit56ators if necessary and records the outcomes for the participants.
+The facilitator then guides the actual discussions, with the help of other facilitators if necessary and records the outcomes for the participants.
 Project Sentinel does charge a fee for facilitation services.